ssnail/AdColony-Unity-SDK/README.md

 * iOS SDK 2.2.4 integrated
 * Android SDK 2.0.4 integrated
 * Public class methods `StatusForZone` exposed.
 * The `OnVideoFinished` delegate signature now includes a boolean parameter.
 The change requires a small update to existing integrations.
-For more information, consult the `Updating from Earlier Versions` section of documentation for your platform (Android or iOS).
+For more information, consult the `Updating from Earlier Versions` section of the Unity SDK documentation for your platform (Android or iOS).
 * `OnAdAvailabilityChange` delegate has been exposed.

 Change Log (2013/09/23):